syncfusion-content/javascript-docs/js/Diagram/ContextMenu.md

 # Context Menu

-  * In graphical user interface (GUI), a context menu is a type of menu that appears when you perform right click operation.
+  * In graphical user interface (GUI), a context menu is a type of menu that appears when you perform right-click operation.
 Nested level of context menu items can be created.

-  * Diagram provides some in built context menu items and allows to define custom menu items.
+  * Diagram provides some in-built context menu items and allows to define custom menu items.

 ## Default Context Menu